-So where do you draw parallels and what is the difference between the two?
+When it comes to branding vs social media marketing, there are both parallels and differences.
 To be precise, branding is strategic, whereas marketing is tactical.
 And if you’re thinking, aren’t they the same things, we will say, no, they aren’t.

 In marketing, the brand is presented in a certain way and that contributes to the brand persona.
-However, depending on the marketing campaign, brand loyalty will remain in customer’s minds.
+However, depending on the marketing and brand awareness campaigns, brand loyalty will remain in customer’s minds.

 This is where brand and social media marketing take different paths.